IshmaelRogers/DeepNN/README.md

 # Dropout

 Dropout is a regularization technique for reducing overfitting.
-The technique temporarily drops units (artificial neurons) from the network, along with all of those units' incoming and outgoing connections
+The technique temporarily drops units (artificial neurons) from the network, along with all of those units' incoming and outgoing connections.

-imagine 1 layer connected to another layer the values that go from 1 layer to the next are activations.
-Take the activations and randomly, for every example you train the network on, set half of them to zero.
+Imagine one layer connected to another layer:
+NOTE: The values that go from one layer to the next are activations.

+0. Take the activations and randomly, for every example you train the network on, set half of them to zero.
-Completely and randomly and take half the data and destroy it
+1. Completely randomly take half the data and destroy it

-Network can never rely on any given activation to be present because it may be destroyed
+NOTE: In doing so, the network can never rely on any given activation to be present because it may be destroyed.

-Forced to learn a redundant representation for everything, to make sure some of the info remains
+Now the network is forced to learn a redundant representation for everything

-Prevents overfitting

-Takes a concensus
+NOTE: This ensures that some of the info remains

+NOTE: At this point we no longer want randomness, therefore something more determonistic is desired.

+0. Taking a concensuses over the average of the activation
-Evaluating the network trained with dropout no longer want randomness
+1. Evaluate the network trained with dropout

-something determoinistic is desired

-Take concensuses over the

-average the activation

-y e = average of all yt obtained during training
+NOTE: ye = average of all yt obtained during training

-during =training
+During Training

-0 out activation that i drop out scale remaining activations by factor of 2
+0. Zero out activations that were dropped out
+1. Scale remaining activations by factor of 2

 to remove these dropouts and scaling operations from the nueral network

-The result is an average of these activations that is properly scaled
+NOTE: The result is an average of these activations that is properly scaled

-TensorFlow provides the
+TensorFlow provides a dropout function: tf.nn.dropout(
-tf.nn.dropout(
     x,
     keep_prob,